TugetherApp/software-design/README.md

 ## User Stories - Aaron Newbold

-1. As a user I want to be able to sign up to the service so that I get access to other user's profiles.
+As a user I want to be able to:
+1. Sign up to the service so that I get access to other user's profiles.

-2. As a user I want to be able to add the technologies I'm learning so that I can match with other users using the same technology.
+2. Add the technologies I'm learning so that I can match with other users using the same technology.

-3. As a user I want to be able to search for other users based on specific technologies so that I can invite them to my network.
+3. Search for other users based on specific technologies so that I can invite them to my network.

-4. As a user I want to be able to create new Posts to show off Projects.
+4. Create new Posts to show off Projects.

-5. As a user I want to be able to comment on Posts.
+5. Comment on Posts.

-6. As a user I want to recieve notifications when someone comments on my Post or wants to link up.
+6. Recieve notifications when someone comments on my Post or wants to link up.

-7. As a user I want to be able to send an instant message to a potential partner.
+7. Send an instant message to a potential partner.

 ## Team Description - Aaron Newbold